19hours/sg-statutes/Acts/Customs Act.md

 (B) is of such amount as the Minister may by order prescribe and which is carried in a spare container of the motor vehicle; and

-(ii) in relation to an aircraft, is carried in the fuel supply tank of the aircraft; and
+(ii) in relation to an aircraft, is carried in the fuel supply tank of the aircraft;

-(e) of dutiable goods imported by post unless so required by the proper officer of customs.
+(e) of dutiable goods imported by post unless so required by the proper officer of customs; and

+(f) of such dutiable goods as the Director-General may, subject to any general or special directions of the Minister, determine.

 [23/93; 4/2003]

+[3/2008 wef 04/04/2008]

 (3) The Director-General may, subject to such conditions as he may impose, authorise any person to remove, without a permit, goods of a class dutiable on import intended for transhipment or in transit —